herambh03/ForestFireSensorSystem/README.md

 # Forest Fire Sensor System
 ## Introduction
-Forests are one of the most essential natural resources on Earth.
-In order to sustain life on Earth we must conserve these forests.
-In this project we will use an Arduino UNO, a flame detector, a flame detector, and a MQ-2 gas sensor.
-These devices can be installed at strategic locations all over the forest.
-The devices are placed with a water reservoir at that location in order to extinguish the fire in case of a fire.
+Forests are essential natural resources on Earth.
+To sustain life on Earth, we must conserve these forests.
+This project will use an Arduino UNO, a flame detector, a flame detector, and an MQ-2 gas sensor.
+These devices can be installed at strategic locations all over the forest along with a water reservoir at that location to extinguish in case of a fire.

 ![image](https://user-images.githubusercontent.com/82715887/121134279-d9af1100-c850-11eb-9e2a-836963d7fbd2.png)